MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/Configuring-Alternate-Login-ID.md

 manager: mtillman
 ms.date: 11/14/2018
 ms.topic: article
-ms.prod: windows-server
 ms.technology: identity-adfs
 ---
 # Configuring Alternate Login ID

 ## What is Alternate Login ID?
 In most scenarios, users use their UPN (User Principal Names) to login to their accounts.
 However, in some environments due to corporate policies or on-premises line-of-business application dependencies, the users may be using some other form of sign-in.

 >[!NOTE]
 >Microsoft's recommended best practices are to match UPN to primary SMTP address.
 This article addresses the small percentage of customers that cannot remediate UPN's to match.